Charles D. Cook

-Charles David Cook (February 26, 1935 – May 23, 2001) was an American politician.
-He served in the New York State legislature for over 25 years, joining the Senate in 1978 where, over his tenure, he was chair of committees on local government, transportation, agriculture, and education, as well as the Commission on Rural Resources.
-He was appointed by President George H.W.
-Bush to the National Advisory Committee on Rural Health.
-New York's rural health agency is named the Charles D. Cook Office of Rural Health in his honor.
+Charles David Cook (February 26, 1935 – May 23, 2001) was an American politician who served in the New York State Legislature for 26 years and was appointed to the National Advisory Committee on Rural Health by President George H.W.
+Bush.

 Biography

-Born in Deposit, New York, Cook graduated from Hancock Central School in 1952, and received his bachelor's degree in political science from Hartwick College in 1956, where he was a member of Tau Kappa Epsilon fraternity.
+Born in Deposit, New York, Cook graduated from Hancock Central School in 1952.
+He earned a Bachelor of Arts in political science from Hartwick College in 1956 and received an honorary Doctor of Laws from the college in 1989.
+A member of Tau Kappa Epsilon fraternity, he briefly worked for the national organization after earning his undergraduate degree.
+He was also a lay preacher at area churches.

 He became editor of the Bainbridge News in 1957, and entered the U.S. Army in 1958.
 Upon honorable discharge in 1960, he became editor of the Deposit Courier.
 In 1965, he entered public service when he was elected Delaware County treasurer and moved to Delhi, New York in December of that year.
 He held that position until his appointment as Delaware County commissioner of social services in 1971.